AJFaraday/HR-KISS/README.md

 * Simply record sick days and track your sick day allowance.
 * Simple manager acceptance for holidays.
 * Absences are recorded down to the half-day.
+* Simple absence calendar
+* Caledar export in ical (for Google Calendar)
 * Simple, easy to use flex-time timeline.

 Upcoming Features (as yet, unfinished):